-Ukraine is yet to adopt the Law "On Packaging and Packaging Waste," but specific regulations for food packaging do exist.
+Ukraine has yet to adopt the Law "On Packaging and Packaging Waste," but specific regulations for food packaging do exist.
 Materials in direct contact with food products are subject to state registration by the SSUFSCP.
 As a part of the mandatory state sanitary and hygiene testing, the packaging of food products is also checked for transfer of polymers (and other elements) to food products.
 Regulations on Ukrainian packaging requirements can be obtained from the Scientific Center for Preventive Toxicology, Food and Chemical Safety of the MHCU (see Appendix I for an address).
 All packaging materials registered are published in the Register of Sanitary-Hygiene Findings of the SSUFSCP website (please note that this list is subject to monthly changes).
+The register is temporally disabled due to wartime regulations